 Finally, and hailing from the firm’s Portland office, Michael “Sam” Sandmire’s practice emphasizes complex commercial litigation and corresponding appellate matters.

 Portland litigation boutique Stoll Berne has amassed a steadily growing fan base among peers in the legal community throughout Oregon and beyond.
 One prominent figure in the New York litigation market testifies, “I have worked with Stoll Berne on a couple of matters and found them to be a complete pleasure.
 Refreshingly laid-back but still very tenacious and persuasive.
-They feel like real partners, not just local counsel.
-You really want to hear what they have to say.”
+They feel like real partners, not just local counsel.”
+The firm has also amassed a loyal client following.
+“They provide great insight and knowledge of the process of litigation and settlement,” testifies one peer.
+“They work very well with D&O insurance, and they provide outstanding legal research.”
+Another confirms, “They assessed my case, perceived the downside and suggested a couple of strategies.
+They gave me prompt response, and I appreciated their friendliness and calmness.”
 The firm’s model affords it the flexibility of pursuing cases entrepreneurially, on behalf of both plaintiffs and defendants.